 Hundreds Of People Missing After Dam Collapses In Laos

-A dam that collapsed in southern Laos has flooded villages and forced thousands of people to flee, state media report.
-The full scale of the disaster isn't yet known — several people reportedly were killed and hundreds of people were missing after the failure of the Xepian-Xe Nam Noy dam, which is part of a larger hydroelectric dam network.
+Several people reportedly were killed and hundreds of people were missing after the failure of the Xepian-Xe Namnoy dam in southern Laos.
+The collapse of the dam, which is part of a larger hydroelectric dam network, has flooded villages and forced thousands of people to flee, state media report.

 The state news agency KPL reports that the collapse released 5 billion cubic meters of waters, sweeping away several houses in the Sanamxay district of Attapeu province.

-Photos from the area show desperate people crowded onto long boats to escape the high water, while others climbed onto rooftops with the belongings they could carry.
+Photos from the area show people crowded onto long boats to escape the high water, while others climbed onto rooftops with the belongings they could carry.
 Officials were asking neighboring provinces for assistance — and for anyone with a boat to help ferry people to safety.

 The flash flooding happened Monday night, according to the state-sponsored Vientiane Times newspaper, which says a "saddle dam" was overcome at a reservoir for a power plant — part of an ongoing project to construct a series of hydroelectric dams in southern Laos.